 Healthy meniscus tissue, when torn due to an injury, can often be repaired with sutures and the stimulation of a fresh blood supply from the periphery.
-Nowadays, growth factors from the patient’s own blood and amniotic fluid are introduced during the repair to augment healing.
+Nowadays, growth factors from the patient’s own blood are introduced during the repair to augment healing.

 If the meniscus tissue is unhealthy, however, the collagen fibers take on a disorganized appearance.
 The charged sugar matrix does not absorb water as it should, and the tissue becomes brittle as its ages.
 Under the microscope, the fibers look shriveled and thin.
 While aging alone may do this, it is far more likely that small injuries, leading to incomplete tears, build up over time.
 When injured and left untreated, the degenerative tissue within the meniscus expresses cytokines, also called chemotactic factors.
 Instead of promoting growth, these factors induce further decimation of the tissue, which the body tries unsuccessfully to degrade and remove.
 Many people walk around for decades with degenerative areas of their meniscus tissue, only discovering them when a final tear occurs—leading to pain, a diagnostic MRI, and surgery.